Exploiting Style Latent Flows for Generalizing Deepfake Video Detection: Related work

 \section{Related work}

 \textbf{Deepfake detection.} In deepfake detection research, there are two main types: image-level and video-level detectors.
 The image-level detectors detect fake images by recognizing spatial artifacts of a single frame.
 A straightforward approach to detect spatial artifacts involves using Xception model~\cite{ff++2019}, a Convolutional Neural Network (CNN) architecture along with MAT~\cite{9577592} that utilizes an attentional mechanism.
 Face X-ray~\cite{facexray2020} proposed a method that uses boundaries between forged faces and backgrounds to capture spatial inconsistency.
 Several methods utilized the frequency-level features to emphasize the artifacts from the image generators~\cite{fine-grained2022}.
 FrePGAN~\cite{FrePGAN} utilized the frequency map transformed from the original RGB image, and LRL~\cite{chen2021local} integrated RGB images with frequency-aware cues to learn inconsistencies.
+Recently, algorithms utilize methods including blending artifacts~\cite{sbi2022, sladd2022, implicit, aunet} or separating elements relevant to detection from irrelevant ones~\cite{implicit, UCF} during their training.
+Image-level detectors demonstrate high generalization performance.
+However, image-based methods have the limitation of not utilizing the temporal cues that inevitably occur during the generation of deepfake videos.

 In contrast to image-level detectors, video-level detectors take advantage of temporal information by using multiple frames to detect deepfake videos.
 CNN-GRU~\cite{sabir2019recurrent} captured temporal information from the features extracted by CNNs, and LipForensics~\cite{lipforensics2021} utilized the information near the mouth region by employing a network pre-trained on a LipReading dataset.
 Recently, FTCN~\cite{FTCN2021} directly extracted temporal information using 3D CNNs with a spatial kernel size of $1$.
 AltFreeze~\cite{altfreezing2023} showcases strong generalization capabilities through its unique approach of independently training spatial and temporal information.
 However, the existing methods have focused on low-level features like pixels, so they ignore the temporal changes of high-level contexts such as facial attributes.
-To address the problem, we propose a novel approach that considers temporal information in high-level features as well, thereby advancing the state-of-the-art in deepfake detection.
+To improve detection capabilities, we propose a novel approach that considers temporal features at both low-level and high-level, thereby enhancing the overall context and advancing the state-of-the-art in deepfake detection.

 \textbf{Style Latent Vectors.} Well-trained Generative Adversarial Network (GAN) models~\cite{StyleGAN1, StyleGAN2, StyleGAN3} successfully generate disentangled latent space.
 This advancement permits the straightforward manipulation of style latent features to produce desired facial images.
 The GAN inversion, initially introduced by \cite{inversion2016}, targets the identification of a latent code within the latent space, which makes it possible to generate an image closely resembling a target one.
 Furthermore, various encoders~\cite{zhu2020domain,pSp2021, e4e2021, restyle2021} have been studied to properly utilize the prior knowledge of StyleGAN latent space.
 Moreover, GAN inversion methods decoding the style latent features of StyleGAN~\cite{StyleGAN2} are utilized for generating the high-quality face-swap videos.
 MegaFS~\cite{MegaFS2021} also inverted both source and target images into the finely-tuned StyleGAN latent space for the purpose of face swap.